 That said, make sure you’re not trying to engage your audience in a conversation while you’re away — don’t announce anything major in case people provide feedback, or report glitches when you’re not around to respond.

 Having a helpful and succinct out of office notification is key.
 It’s a helpful reminder for those who know you’re away, and a great way to inform those who missed the memo.

 Here are some tips I’ve gleaned from reading other people’s OOO’s:

 - Let people know the date you will be back in the office.

 - Let them know what they should do in your absence if it can’t wait.
 Give contact information for a colleague (make sure you give that colleague a head’s up!).
 You can also ask people to cc you on any emails to that colleague if you want to remain in the loop.

 - Another tactic is to ask them to email you again when you’ve returned, to make sure you see it (although that’s always seemed a bit redundant to me).

 Make sure you get the tone right.
 If you’re off on an adventure, and you don’t anticipate any catastrophic emails coming your way, feel free to have a little fun with it.
-Here’s something my colleague Hailey Coleman set up as her OOO earlier this year:
+Here’s something my colleague Hailey Coleman set up as her OOO: